Monitoring places of detention – OPCAT

 - 1 July 2020 to 30 June 2021, published June 2022.

 In July 2020, in response to the COVID-19 pandemic, the Office issued a public statement about the Department of Home Affairs’ arrangements for preventing and managing COVID-19 in the immigration detention network.

 The Office welcomes receiving information and research about issues that affect people deprived of their liberty.
 While the Office’s independence is key to its monitoring function under OPCAT, we value the role of civil society in informing our approach.

-In early 2020, the Commonwealth Ombudsman established a civil society advisory group to provide expert advice and guidance to his Office about its functions and responsibilities as an NPM and as the Coordinator of the Australian NPM network.
-The Advisory Group’s Terms of Reference are available here .
+In early 2020, the Office of the Commonwealth Ombudsman established a civil society advisory group (OPCAT Advisory Group [OAG]) to provide expert advice and guidance to the Office about its functions and responsibilities as an NPM and as the Coordinator of the Australian NPM Network.
+The Advisory Group’s Terms of Reference are available here.

 The Advisory Group’s first meeting was on 3 March 2020 and meetings take place three times each year.
 From 2021, the Advisory Group agreed to publish a Communique summarising its discussions after each meeting.

 The Advisory Group Communique No 1 – 21 April 2021 is available here.

 The Advisory Group Communique No 2 – 28 July 2021 is available here

 The Advisory Group Communique No 3 – 30 November 2021 is available here.